kevinolega/homepage/about.md

 *   I wrote articles related to fitness, health and personal development.
 *   I wrote articles for [CreativeSomething.net](http://creativesomething.net)
 *   I wrote articles and reviews for several CrossFit websites and products.
-*   I wrote for several education blogs including an international school and their homestudy program.
+*   I wrote for several education websites including an international school and their homestudy program.

 In 2016, I left my call center job to take care of my health and had become a freelancer.